Health Equity Scholars Program

 - Scholars organize and implement projects in their local chapters and communities using the perspectives, skills, and tools gained from the Program.

-Each webinar will address 2-3 chapters from Michael Marmot’s The Status Syndrome.
+Each webinar will address topics related to health equity.
 Didactic sessions with an expert on a health equity topic will be interspersed, as well a health project design seminar.

 Also, check out the HESP Monthly Syllabus on the right-hand sidebar.

-The Health Equity Scholars Program will run from October 2012 to February 2013.
-Consisting of a total of 10 sessions, we will meet biweekly from October 2, with the exception of one webinar each in November and December 2012.
+The Health Equity Scholars Program will run from October 2013 to February 2014.
+Consisting of a total of 9 sessions, we will meet approximately biweekly from October to February.
+Scholars will also attend one session of their choice during Health Equity Week of Action (occuring in January) as part of program requirements.

 Medical, premedical, and public health students who are interested in topics related to health disparities, public health, and addressing the underlying causes of inequalities in health are encouraged to apply.
 Each Health Equity Scholar must be a member of AMSA at the start of the program.
 Information about registration and membership is available here.